mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 * Seed Node Replace

-While the Cassandra service supports a node replace operation via the command `dcos cassandra pods replace ≤node_id≥`, the node replace operation performs a `replace_address`, which is sufficient for non-seed nodes, but is insufficient with regard to a seed node.
+While the Cassandra service supports a node replace operation via the command `dcos cassandra pod replace ≤node_id≥`, the node replace operation performs a `replace_address`, which is sufficient for non-seed nodes, but is insufficient with regard to a seed node.